JoshuaCWebDeveloper/tech-debanked/tech/README.md

 ## List of Tech Founders

 <script>
+    // Wait until the DOM content is fully loaded document.addEventListener("DOMContentLoaded", function() {
         // Get the parent div by its ID const parentElement = document.getElementById("list-of-tech-founders-list");

         // Count the number of blockquotes inside this parent const blockquoteCount = parentElement.getElementsByTagName("blockquote").length;

         // Create a new paragraph element to display the result const resultParagraph = document.createElement("p");
         resultParagraph.textContent = `Number of blockquotes: ${blockquoteCount}`;

-    // Find the script tag and replace it with the result paragraph const scriptTag = document.currentScript; // Get the current script element scriptTag.parentNode.replaceChild(resultParagraph, scriptTag); // Replace the script tag with the paragraph
+        // Find the script tag and replace it with the result paragraph const scriptTag = document.currentScript; // Get the current script element scriptTag.parentNode.replaceChild(resultParagraph, scriptTag); // Replace the script tag with the paragraph });
 </script>

 <div id="list-of-tech-founders-list">